duyhominhnguyen/Self-supervised-Image-Volume-Intra-Inter-Contrastive/README.md

 Due to conflicts in different versions of nVIDIA Apex, one must deactivate the anaconda environment used in 2D SSL training before creating the environment for 3D SSL training.

-First, create anaconda environment from file
+First, create anaconda environment from file as
 ```
 conda env create -f env.yml
 conda activate joint-ssl
 ```
-Then, install nVIDIA Apex
+Then, install nVIDIA Apex as
 ```
 git clone https://github.com/NVIDIA/apex
 cd apex